 More than two-thirds of the UK’s working population are worried about a loss of earnings due to injury or illness such as COVID-19.
 However, despite these financial concerns, only 19% working adults protect their income through insurance, falling to just 9% for self-employed workers.
 Source: Mortgage Introducer.
 Income protection policies are designed to make sure that you have some cover for yourself and your family in case your family is left without a main earner to support them or you can’t earn for a while.

 If you wouldn't be able to support yourself with sick pay, savings and alternative income, income protection could help support you with a regular income.

 Permanent health insurance is another name for income protection.

 Income protection is designed to pay out until you return to work or if you can't return to work, it pays out until the policy expires or you retire.

 There is often a time period to wait for your income protection policy to kick in, known as the deferred period.
 This will usually be set up to coincide with when your work sick pay ends or when any other insurance stops covering you.

 No. Income protection is there to essentially provide an income if you were unable to work due to illness or injury.
 Life insurance is paid out to your family if you die.

 No. Life insurance will only pay out if you die and may pay out if you are diagnosed with a terminal illness, depending on your policy.
 Critical illness will pay out if you are diagnosed with one of the eligible illnesses covered by your policy.

-Your adviser at Nottingham Mortgage Services (NMS) will talk you through the different insurance types and products as no two people's cover needs are the same.
+Your adviser at Mortgage Advice Bureau will talk you through the different insurance types and products as no two people's cover needs are the same.
 They will also consider any cover you have now, your dependents, your needs and your savings amongst other factors.